openhab/openhab-addons/addons/voice/org.openhab.voice.pollytts/README.md

 ## Overview

 Polly is a Internet based TTS service hosted by Amazon It requires authorization Keys to get access to this service.
-T

 ## Samples